48ca/hyper-share/README.md

 Kind of like OnionShare but for normal people: an interactive HTTP server that can both serve and accept files.

-It has been designed to be used with a JS-less web browser.
+It has been designed to be used with basically any web browser.
+Users don't need special software to upload or download files.

 ## Why?